liamc1994/docs/docs/cc-SHOUTcast-FAQ.md

 ![](https://images.shoutca.st/6d9db96-Schermafbeelding_2016-07-27_om_12.09.41.png)

-[block:callout]
-{
-  "type": "info",
-  "body": "At time of writing this screenshot has been outdated, this has changed in SHOUTcast 2.5.
-But it currently is not deployed on the SHOUTca.st network due many known issues."
+> At time of writing this screenshot has been outdated, this has changed in SHOUTcast 2.5.
+But it currently is not deployed on the SHOUTca.st network due many known issues.
-}
-[/block]
 Create the Authhash and we're set!

 Keep in mind, the AutoDJ or a live DJ can still tell the server not to be listed.
 This can be overwritten in the settings.